בס״ד - BS"D

 • The Bitter Waters of the Sotah

 We have another incident of the bitter waters in a different parsha.
 In Parashat Beshalach 15:23-25, right after the Am Yisrael goes through the Yam Suf, the nation becomes thirsty, but couldn't drink the waters of the Marah, since they were bitter.
 So, they asked Moshe, who in turn asked Hashem.
-And Hashem showed him a piece of wood, that he threw into the water and it became sweet.
+And Hashem showed him a piece of wood, which he threw into the water, and it became sweet.
 And.. the nation drank.

-Have you ever wondered, why Aron HaKodesh, looks this way? - click here
+Have you ever wondered why Aron HaKodesh looks this way? - click here

 It is a very holy and mystical structure, where every part of it represents something.

 The Midrash says Leviyim carried the Aron HaKodesh by holding the poles from each side.
-It adds, that it is not the Leviyim who carried the Aron HaKodesh, but it is the Aron HaKodesh that carried the Leviyim in the desert
+It adds that it is not the Leviyim who carried the Aron HaKodesh, but it is the Aron HaKodesh that carried the Leviyim in the desert

 So it is, with the husband and the wife.
-When the couple gets married or later on in life - dedicates their life - their whole existence, to Kabbalat Ol Malchut ShamayimAccepting the Kingship of Heaven, by following the laws of G-d, and leading a family based on Torah values.
-It is not the couple who carries the burden of The Kingship of Heaven, but it is The Kingship of Heaven just like Aron HaKodesh that carries the couple through their journey of life - by overflowing them with holiness, abundance, and constant miracles.
+When the couple gets married or later in life, they dedicate their lives, their whole existence, to Kabbalat Ole Malchut Shamayim – Accepting the Kingship of Heaven - by following G-d's laws and leading a family based on Torah values.
+It is not the couple who carries the burden of the Kingship of Heaven, but the Kingship of Heaven itself, just as Aron HaKodesh, that carries the couple through their journey of life, by overflowing them with holiness, abundance, and constant miracles.

 Shmuel Katanov